sgoldenlab/simba/docs/Scenario2.md

 - `Bin size(mm)` : Pose-estimation coupled with supervised machine learning in SimBA gives information on the location of an event at the single pixel resolution, which is too-high of a resolution to be useful in heatmap generation.
 In this entry box, insert an integer value (e.g., 100) that dictates, in pixels, how big a location is.
 For example, if the user inserts *100*, and the video is filmed using 1000x1000 pixels, then SimBA will generate a heatmap based on 10x10 locations (each being 100x100 pixels large).

 - `max` (integer, or auto): How many color increments on the heatmap that should be generated.
 For example, if the user inputs *11*, then a 11-point scale will be created (as in the gifs above).
-If the user inserts auto in this entry box, then SimBA will calculate the ideal number of increments automatically for each video.
+If auto, then SimBa will calculate the max value in the video (max time spent in a single zone) and use this value as max (I'm not entirly sure how these heatmaps are created in commercial tools but I was inspired by the [Pathfinder tool](https://github.com/MatthewBCooke/Pathfinder).

 - `Color Palette` : Which color pallette to use to plot the heatmap.
 See the gifs above for different output examples.